ajcr/ajcr.github.io/_posts/2015-8-29-Python-power-tower.md

 It turns out that this is a bit of a pain to do nicely.
 Unlike addition and multiplication, exponentiation is not commutative.
 That is, `x**y` does not necessarily equal `y**x`.
 This means you can't simply reduce the list using `pow` (Python's built in function for exponentiation) because you'll get 6561, that is `((3**2)**2)**2`.
 Power towers are collapsed from the top; the list must somehow be reduced 'backwards' or 'from the inside-out'.

-For a first attempt at turning a list into a power tower, recall that Python is smart enough to evaluate a sequence of powers from right to left:
+For a first attempt at turning a list into a power tower, recall that Python is smart enough to evaluate an expression with chained powers from right to left:

 ```
 >>> 3**2**2**2